jameshfisher/jameshfisher.com/_posts/2017-03-09-openssl-enc.md

 ---
-title: "How do I encrypt text with `openssl`?"
+title: How do I encrypt text with `openssl`?
+justification: >-
-justification: "I said I'd learn SSL/TLS.
-I'm first working through the various `openssl` subcommands."
+  I said I'd learn SSL/TLS.
+I'm first working through the various `openssl` subcommands.
+tags:
+  - openssl
+  - tls
+  - cryptography
+  - security
+  - encryption
+  - cli
+  - c
+taggedAt: '2024-03-26'
 ---

 The `openssl` CLI tool is a bag of random tricks.
 One of them is the `enc` command.
 Here's an example of encrypting and decrypting some text: